eti-tme-org/apisec-cicd/src/README.md

 ## Ways to use the API Security container

+There are two bash scripts I wrote to make this super easy to use.
+Their full descriptions are in the next section.
+Your typical demo actions once you are running inside the container's bash shell are as follows.
+The outputs of each command are the "summary" outputs.
+If you'd like to see the JSON in it's full splendor, add "json" as the 2nd argument.

+### Fetching existing, cached summary results

+- ./get_job.sh oas
+- ./get_job.sh 3rdparty
+- ./get_job.sh fuzzer

+### Fetching existing, cached detailed JSON results

+- ./get_job.sh oas json
+- ./get_job.sh 3rdparty json
+- ./get_job.sh fuzzer json

+### Generating new CICD jobs and fetching new summary results

+- ./run_job.sh oas
+- ./run_job.sh 3rdparty
+- ./run_job.sh fuzzer

+### Generating new CICD jobs and fetching new detailed results

+- ./run_job.sh oas json
+- ./run_job.sh 3rdparty json
+- ./run_job.sh fuzzer json

+## Bash Script Descriptions

 - There is a **get_job.sh** script for fetching previously cached API security jobs (best for conferences, and quick review of outputs).

 ```